Temporary Navigation Center fully occupied

 - Working with Hennepin County to offer training on self-care to care providers.

-- The Public Works Department has installed a hydrant-based drinking fountain to provide easy access to safe drinking water; partnered with the Minneapolis Park and Recreation Board to provide twice-a-day solid waste services; and coordinated with MnDOT to place a generator powered light tower at the encampment.
+- The Public Works Department installed a hydrant-based drinking fountain to provide easy access to safe drinking water; partnered with the Minneapolis Park and Recreation Board to provide twice-a-day solid waste services; and coordinated with MnDOT to place a generator powered light tower at the encampment.

-- The Minneapolis Police Department’s 3rd Precinct has conducted regular patrols at the encampment.
+- The Minneapolis Police Department’s 3rd Precinct conducted regular patrols at the encampment.
 Sgt.
-Grant Snyder, MPD’s homeless liaison, has also spent significant time at the encampment, building relationships and connecting people with social service agencies.
+Grant Snyder, MPD’s homeless liaison, also spent significant time at the encampment, building relationships and connecting people with social service agencies.